 Table of Contents

 How many men are on your Christmas gift shopping list?
 Is it hard to buy for them?
 Most of us (including men shopping for another man) find it hard to get the right Christmas gift.
-Traditional gifts of clothes, gadgets, alcohol and food may fit the bill, but original gift ideas for men are rare.
+Traditional clothes, gadgets, alcohol and food may fit the bill, but original christmas gift ideas for him are rare.

-Searching out the unusual and the unique takes time we struggle for when we are busy with all our other preparations.
+Searching out the unusual takes time we struggle for when we are busy with all our other seasons preparations.
 We settle for what is available.

-It’s disappointing when we want to gift that perfect item that surprises and delights by being useful, relevant and different from the mundane choices.
-But, there are plenty of amazing products in the UK–adopt a strategic approach to gift buying and you’ll have Christmas wrapped up and stress-free.
+It’s disappointing when we want that perfect item that surprises and delights by being useful, relevant and different from the mundane choices.
+But, there are plenty of amazing brands in the UK–adopt a strategic approach to buying and you’ll have Christmas wrapped up and stress-free.

 Buying Gifts for Men—the Strategic Approach

-The longer you know a man, especially one close to you like a husband or brother, the harder it is to find any gift.
+The longer you know a man, especially those close to you like a husband or brother, the harder it is to find any thing.
 What he needs – he’s got.
 What he wants – he buys for himself.
 Everyone knows a man just like the impossible man.

-Then there are the younger men (sons, nephews, boyfriends) who usually get practical Christmas gifts, but occasionally an unplanned surprise is welcome.
-Finally, there are men you buy Christmas gifts for that you don’t know well like new friends and distant relatives.
+Then there are the younger single men (sons, nephews, boyfriends) who usually get practical Christmas gifts, but occasionally an unplanned surprise is welcome.
+Finally, there are men you buy for that you don’t know well like new friends and distant relatives.

 - Upgrade an item to a higher-quality replacement.

-- Buy products he uses that need constant replenishment.
+- Buy merchandice he uses that needs constant replenishment.